mhilbrunner/foundryvtt-dnd5e-lang-de/README.md

 the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) licenses, whichever you prefer.

-We also explicitly agree to have others take over this module, including the repository and the listing on the Foundry package list and in the Foundry module manager in case the current maintainer(s) are absent (e.g. not responding to contact attempts on Discord) for more than three months.
-Please contact the League and/or Foundry if this is the case and you want to take over development.
-Be aware you may still contribute changes without this, for example via Pull Requests which the League is still able to merge, as they have control over this repository.

 In regards to Foundry, this is a work under the Limited License Agreement for module development, aus outlined [here](https://foundryvtt.com/article/license/).